Study Course in Tropical Medicine & Hygiene (leading to the Diploma in Tropical Medicine & Hygiene)

 Please note that the RCP regulations state that confirmation of proficiency in microscopy (requiring a minimum of 12 hours of microscopy/practical parasitology teaching) within the last 5 years will be required for each candidate before taking the examination (this is completed in the November face-to-face teaching week).

-The course is restricted to 70 places, hence we will accept on a first come first served basis.
+The course is restricted to 80 places, hence we accept participants on a first come first served basis.
 Applications will be accepted until the commencement of the course in September.

 How to apply